Australian Contact Centre Industry Information

 Is there a list of all the call centres in Australia?

-Sadly no. You can view the list of outsourced call centres in Australia on our Supplier Directory but there is no list available that has all call centre locations, sizes etc available.
+You can view the list of outsourced call centres in Australia on the CX Industry Business Directory but there is no list available that has all call centre locations, sizes etc available.

 As we alluded to earlier, given the sheer diversity of businesses that have people on the phone and the different definitions of a call centre, it’s currently not possible to collate the data.